dpitawela/CLOC/README.md

 To use CLOC, you need to specify the following:

 - `n_classes`: Number of classes in the dataset.
-- `summaryWriter`: (Optional) Pass a SummaryWriter from `torch.utils.tensorboard`, if you want to log the margins during training.
+- `summaryWriter`: (Optional) Pass a SummaryWriter object from `torch.utils.tensorboard`, if you want to log the margins during training.
+If you choose to use it, make sure to pass `global_step` inside the training loop.
 - `learnable_map`: Pass a margin setting (explained below).

 ### Multiple Margins